-- The tribunal did not have jurisdiction to hear the former Yukos shareholders' claims. - The tribunal violated its own mandate. - The tribunal either failed to give reasons, or gave inconsistent reasons, for key aspects of its rulings. - The awards violated public policy, including the Russian Federation's fundamental right to due process in defending itself in economic disputes.
+- The tribunal violated its own mandate. - The tribunal either failed to give reasons, or gave inconsistent reasons, for key aspects of its rulings. - The awards violated public policy, including the Russian Federation's fundamental right to due process in defending itself in economic disputes.